What you will learn:

 FAQ - Frequently Asked Questions

-How much space do you need for a vertical garden on the balcony?
+How much sun does a vertical garden on the balcony need?

 Conclusion